 I suppose that depends on how you look at it…

 For starters, if you’re not already dressing true to your nature, the real truth of how you move through this world, then you could have an entire closet full of clothes that essentially belong to someone who isn’t you!
-And let’s say you are starting to dress your truth but you haven’t discovered your secondary flair yet, then you’ve added the right colors but maybe not the right tweak to fabrication, design line, texture, or patterns that expresses what is essentially a big part of who you are as an individual.
+And let’s say you are starting to dress your truth but you haven’t discovered your secondary flair yet, then you’ve added the right colors but maybe not the right tweak to fabrication, design line, texture, or patterns that express what is essentially a big part of who you are as an individual.

 So for the past few months, I’ve been on a mission to discover that part of myself, and it has been HARD!
 I’ve always thought that I knew everything about myself, that I’d let go of past hurts and experiences and grew into who I was by surviving the gauntlet of my younger years.
-But searching for my secondary showed me that I had just buried some things along the way, out of sight-out of mind, and I never really dealt those things.
+But searching for my secondary showed me that I had just buried some things along the way, out of sight-out of mind, and I never really dealt with those things.

-You see, your past can program you to act a certain way based off a standard set by society, your parents, or by hurts that’s you no longer want to experience.
+You see, your past can program you to act a certain way based on a standard set by society, your parents, or by hurts that’s you no longer want to experience.
 For example, the Marine Corps shaped much of how I react to the world because it trained me to react that way.
 It suppressed my light, bubbly, random nature because there was no place for it in the harder, sharper world that required structure and unfailing obedience in every facet.
 Type 1s do not exactly thrive in a military setting because there is a hard drive to get things done, to not take no for an answer, all with zero spontaneity and to do it all within a set of rules and regulations set by people in charge of you.
 It requires you to be on time for every single thing, and by on time I mean 15 minutes prior to on time.
 It has expectations for exactly how you should handle yourself in every situation and expects that you reflect only its highest values to the rest of the world.
 So I learned to follow all of these rules and to become more structured because it was required of me to do so, not necessarily because it came naturally to me.

 How does this fit into me finding me Secondary Energy?

 Well – am I always on time for things because it is a natural movement for me to do so or because it’s ingrained in me?
 Do I take charge naturally or because I was trained to be a leader in all things?
-Do I adjust my teaching style with a class based off detailed observation or by empathetically understanding whether they are still engaged or not?
+Do I adjust my teaching style with a class-based on detailed observation or by empathetically understanding whether they are still engaged or not?
 Was it only the Marine Corps that influenced such things or was it growing up with a Type 4/3 mother who was also very punctual, structured, and driven by results?
 There are so many things to think about and analyze when you are trying to sift through what comes naturally and what your brain has been reprogrammed to do.

 Obsessively intrigued as I was to discover it, I became a Lifestyle Member on the DYT site and have since watched every video, read every article, and have even reread sections in each of the books.
 Even if the videos were just playing in the background as I worked on other things, I listened and I waited for the epiphany.
 But said epiphany wasn’t forthcoming as quickly as I would have liked!
 One challenge of my Type 1 nature is that it’s easy for me to see myself in each Type, as I can easily adapt to situations, environments, and in this case, other energies!